 |VisitKorea does not guarantee the quality of products or services introduced on its site and is not responsible for any direct or indirect losses resulting from use of said products or services.|

-|If you follow the farm road 600 m to the southwest from Depo-dong, at the end of the pine tree forest is a cliff.
+|If you follow the farm road about 600m to the southwest from Daepo-dong, at the end of the pine tree forest is a cliff.
 At the base of this cliff is the Jisatgae Coast along with the imposing stone pillars.
-The Jusangjeolli are stone pillars piled up along the coast and is a designated cultural monument of Jejudo Island.
-The Jusangjeolli was formed when the lava from Mt.Hallasan erupted into the sea of Jungmun.
-They are rock pillars shaped like cubes or hexagons of various sizes and almost seem as if stonemasons had carved them out.
+Jusangjeolli are stone pillars piled up along the coast and is a designated cultural monument of Jeju Island.
+Jusangjeolli Cliff was formed when the lava from Hallasan Mountain erupted into the sea of Jungmun.
+They are rock pillars shaped like cubes or hexagons of various sizes and almost seem as if stone masons had carved them out.
 The administration of the district named them 'Jisatgae Rocks' from their old name 'Jisatgae'.
-Its 20 m cliff makes it a popular spot for high tide, sea angling.
-The waves of the high tides crashing into the side of the cliff provide a breathtaking view of the ocean surrounding the pillars.|
+The 20m cliff makes it a popular spot for high tide and sea angling.
+The waves of the high tide crashing into the side of the cliff provide a breathtaking view of the ocean surrounding the pillars.|

-* Group - more 10 people
+* Group: 10 or more people

 |Interpretation Services Offered|

-Take a taxi to Jusangjeolli Cliff.
+- Take a taxi to Jusangjeolli Cliff.